hubertdudapl/MAS-installation/doc/manage.md

 |NOTICE|
 |------|
 |Remember that you have to be logged in to OpenShift|
+1.  **Create db2 objects with the provided script**
-1. Start the script with the command (alternatively you can set an executable flag with _chmod +x mas/db2-maxdb.sh_ command and run _mas/db2-maxdb.sh_):
+Start the script with the command:
+(alternatively you can set an executable flag with _chmod +x mas/db2-maxdb.sh_ command and run _mas/db2-maxdb.sh_):
 ```bash
 source mas/db2-maxdb.sh
 ```
-2. Wait until the db2 pod is in running status.
+Wait until the db2 pod is in running status.

 ![db2 pod status](../img/db2-pod.png)